aanorlondo/MAUDE-CPS/README.md

 This repository contains the Maude implementation presented in the paper.

-The file "spec.maude" contains the CPS-SPEC functional module.
+The file "spec.maude" contains the CPS-SPEC Maude functional module.
-The file "behavior.maude" containts the CPS-BEH functional module.
+The file "behavior.maude" containts the CPS-BEH Maude system module.

 In order to execute / simulate or simply play with the model, it is necessary to first install Maude.